Cricket-Penpix of England's Ashes squad

-LONDON, July 9 Penpix of England's squad for the Ashes series against Australia which starts at Trent Bridge, Nottingham, on Wednesday.
+SYDNEY Nov 18 Penpix of the likely England squad for the Ashes series against Australia which starts at the Gabba, Brisbane on Thursday.

 - - - -